JeffTimoman/itx-te-2025-apps/deployment/README.md

 3. Verify
    docker-compose ps
-   # Frontend by default is mapped to host port 8080 (container 80) to avoid conflicts; backend on 5000, redis on 6379
+   # Frontend is mapped to host port 80 (container 80).
+If host nginx is running stop it before starting the compose stack.
-   # Open http://<VM_IP>:8080 to view the frontend when using docker-compose
+   # Open http://<VM_IP> to view the frontend when using docker-compose

 4. Logs
    docker-compose logs -f backend